 As most of you know, I love Asian food.
 In fact, one of my bucket list goals is to travel to Japan, Thailand, and other Asian destinations just to eat!
 One of my favorite dishes is Udon Noodles, a simple Japanese noodle dish.
 Also, yaki udon noodles cook in under 20 minutes.
 And, I'm all about dinner in under 20 minutes.
-Read this amazing article and learn how to make fantastic yaki noodles recipe.
+Read this amazing article and learn how to make a fantastic yaki noodles recipe.

 Of course, my oil-free yaki udon noodles are healthy and stir-fried instead of pan-fried in oil.

 WHAT ARE UDON NOODLES?
 AND HOW DO I PREPARE THEM?

 Udon noodles are sold by a variety of grocery stores, but I personally lobe KA-ME Udon Stir Fry Noodles.
 Even though these noodles are pre-made, they only contain a few ingredients and no-oil.

 HOW TO PREPARE UDON STIR-FRY NOODLES WITHOUT OIL

 Despite the package directions instructing to use oil, I skip the oil and prepare them a little differently.
 The options for cooking the noodles is 90 seconds in the microwave or 2 minutes stir-fried.
 Instead, I microwave for 45 seconds to loosen and then rinse lightly in water to separate the noodles before stir-frying at the end.

 As a result, the noodles remain firm and don't break, which happened the first time I attempted both sets of directions.

 Once rinse, I drain any excess water and then transfer the noodles to cook for 2 minutes with my other ingredients.
 The results are amazing.
 Regardless of the sauce chosen with udon noodles, I strongly recommend these noodles.